microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 The first step is to simply check if the decl is inside a cbuffer or tbuffer block, or if it is in the global scope.
 If the decl is in the global scope, set the `default_globals` flag.

-From the Decl object, determine if the type of the decl is implicit and intangible.
+If the decl is in a class or struct, it is a member declaration, and register annotations aren't allowed here, so we must set the `is_member` flag.

-"Implicit" refers to types that have a struct / class marked implicit.
-These are the special built-in HLSL types that include any special objects.
-If so, then we determine if the decl is a cbuffer or tbuffer decl. `cbuffer`s and `tbuffer`s are special in that they have their own decl class type, `HLSLBufferDecl`, and one can determine if a Decl is either a `cbuffer` or `tbuffer` by first dynamically casting the Decl to an `HLSLBufferDecl`, and then if it succeeds, run isCBuffer().
+Next, determine if the decl is a `cbuffer` or `tbuffer`.
+These are special in that they have their own decl class type, `HLSLBufferDecl`, so to determine if the Decl is a `HLSLBufferDecl`, the compiler dynamically casts the Decl to an `HLSLBufferDecl`, and then if it succeeds, checks isCBuffer().
 If true, the Decl is a cbuffer, otherwise it is a tbuffer.
 In either case, we know the decl is a `resource` and can infer the resource class (`cbv` or `srv` respectively).
 Otherwise, if the dynamic cast fails, we cast to `VarDecl`, and check to see if the ResourceAttr attribute is present.
 If it is, the `resource` flag can be set, and the corresponding resource class flag will be set.
-Otherwise, the `other` flag is set.

-If the decl is implicit but not intangible, then check if the decl is a vector, matrix, or otherwise numeric type, and if so, we know that the decl is a `basic` type.
-If the decl isn't any of those types, then check if the decl has a resource attribute.
-If so, we can set the `resource` flag, and the corresponding resource class flag will be set.
+If the decl has no resource attribute, then check if the decl is a vector, matrix, or otherwise numeric type, and if so, we know that the decl is a `basic` type.
-Otherwise, we know the decl is not a resource and not basic, and so the `other` flag is set.

-If the decl type is not implicit, then we check if it is a struct or class type.
+If the decl isn't any of those types, then we check if it is a struct or class type.
-If so, the decl is a UDT, so the `udt` flag is set, otherwise, it's a basic type, so we set the `basic` flag.
-For a `udt`, recurse through the members of the UDT and its bases, collecting information on what types of resources are contained by the UDT, setting corresponding class flags (`uav`, `cbv`, `srv`, or `sampler`).
+If so, the decl is a UDT, so the `udt` flag is set.
+For a `udt`, recurse through the members of the UDT and its bases, collecting information on what types of resources are contained by the UDT,setting corresponding class flags (`uav`, `cbv`, `srv`, or `sampler`).
 Also track whether there are any other numeric members and set the `contains_numeric` flag.
+If the decl is not a UDT, then the `other` flag is set.

 Below is some pseudocode to describe the flag-setting process:

 ```
 if the Decl is inside a cbuffer or tbuffer:
   do not set default_globals
 else:
   set default_globals